kcp-dev/kcp/docs/investigations/transparent-multi-cluster.md

 In the early prototype stage `kcp` uses the `syncer` and the `deployment-splitter` as stand-ins for more complex scheduling and transformation.
 This section should see more updates in the near term as we move beyond areas 1-2 (use cases and ecosystem research)

+An extended form of the [Multi Cluster Services API]() could resolve the necessary DNS discovery mechanisms to allow workloads to be deployed transparently.
+The advantage of using the MCS API is that there seems to be a growing ecosystem of implementations around this API (GKE, submariner, istio, )

+This possible extension is [being defined](https://github.com/submariner-io/enhancements/pull/33/files) in the Submariner project to function as a test bed to help us

 ### Possible design simplifications